A fractional Yamabe flow and some applications: Extinction profile of a fractional porous medium equation

-Hence for all $s^*/2\leq s\leq s_0$
+Hence, for all $s^*/2\leq s\leq s_0$

-Thus $v$ is uniformly bounded from above.
+It follows that $v$ is uniformly bounded from above.
 Since $v$ satisfies \eqref{fpme for v}, Proposition \ref{infinity norm controls all} implies that $v$ has a uniform limit as $s\to s_0$ which is also positive and smooth.
 By Proposition \ref{STE} $v$ can be extended in a smooth and positive way beyond $s_0$, which violates the definition of $s_0$.
-Hence $s_0=+\infty$.
+We conclude that $s_0=+\infty$.

 Step 3: There is a constant $\kappa_2=(1+P_{\sigma}(1)(1-m))^{m/(1-m)}>0$ such that for all $s>0$

 We argue by contradiction.
 Suppose that there is a time $\bar s<\infty$ for which

 This implies